TAYLORYINGBHANDARI/School_District_Analysis./README.md

 ![image](https://user-images.githubusercontent.com/85265816/125211251-ad7d1a80-e26a-11eb-8223-fc89faf93c6c.png)

-Charter type of school is having a better performace in every catergory.Overall passing percentage is near 90%.
+Charter type of school is having a better performace in every catergory.
+Overall passing percentage is near 90%.
 District school's overall percentage is only 54%.

-## Summary:
+## Summary

-There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).
 Although,there were 461 students' math and reading score got replaced with NaNs in Thomas High School.
 This impact on the scores was very insignificant in every category .